greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

 -   Multi-dimensional arrays.

 Also, the Python module has two global dictionary objects that retain the data between function calls.
 They are named GD and SD.
 GD is used to share the data between all the function running within the same container, while SD is used for sharing the data between multiple calls of each separate function.
-Be aware that accessing the data is possible only within the same session, when the container process lives on a segment or master.
+Be aware that accessing the data is possible only within the same session, when the container process lives on a segment or coordinator.
 Be aware that for idle sessions Greenplum Database terminates segment processes, which means the related containers would be shut down and the data from GD and SD lost.

 For information about PL/Python, see [PL/Python Language](pl_python.html).